MinYaoJhu/Advanced_R/Ch3_Vectors.md

 #?is.atomic()
 ```

-> is.atomic returns TRUE if x is of an atomic type (or NULL) and FALSE otherwise.
+> is.atomic returns TRUE if x is of an atomic type (or NULL) and FALSE otherwise. is.atomic() tests if an object is an atomic vector (as defined in Advanced R) or is NULL (!).

 > The is.atomic() function in R is used to check if an R object is atomic or not.
 When an R object is atomic it can be used to create atomic vectors.
 Note: R has six basic atomic vector types: logical, integer, real, complex, string (or character), and raw.